 Gardeners receive numerous benefits including:

-- A 20 X 20 foot plot, or a 20 X 10 foot half plot
+- A 20 X 20-foot plot, or a 20 X 10-foot half plot

 - Access to prime soil and City water

-- Shared tools, wheelbarrows, and watering cans
+- A Garden Shed stocked with shared tools, wheelbarrows, and watering cans

-- Low-cost access to finished compost and free wood chip mulch
+- Free wood chip mulch

-- Access to numerous online Gardener Resources
+- Access to online Gardener Resources

-- Support from skilled staff and interns
+- Support from skilled staff, interns and other gardeners

 Gardeners contribute three hours of community service per plot.
 This helps the garden function as a vibrant community resource.